knygl/FDAS---Fire-Detection-Alert-System/README.md

 Characterization of Fire,
 Identification of fire potential,
-Setting the size (it is important to refer to the cover of the fire image in the whole picture - varies according to the angle of the lens and distance, hence the parameter differs from camera to camera, personal) fire vs. fire, Growth rate = A parameter for separating the Lag BaOmer bonfire from arson and fire Day / Night - Relating to the radiation intensity between different lighting conditions
+Setting the size (it is important to refer to the cover of the fire image in the whole picture - varies according to the angle of the lens and distance, hence the parameter differs from camera to camera, personal) fire vs. fire, Growth rate = A parameter for separating the autorized bonfire from arson and fire Day / Night - Relating to the radiation intensity between different lighting conditions

 Algorithm and Tracking -